 34. “Being successful at blogging requires you to get outside of your comfort zone.”
 Nathan Barry, ConvertKit

 Long before he founded ConvertKit, the wildly popular email marketing tool suite designed for bloggers and creators, Nathan was an avid blogger and product designer in his own rite.
 He ran a six-figure business around his blog, selling eBooks, online courses and other digital products to his audience that tuned in for his in-depth content related to product design.

-During our interview for my podcast, here's what Nathan had to share when asked about what his best blogging advice would be for creators that want to monetize their sites, but are having a hard time overcoming the fear of selling:
+During our interview for my podcast, here’s what Nathan had to share when asked about what his best blogging tips and advice would be for creators that want to monetize their sites, but are having a hard time overcoming the fear of selling:

 “Once those initial sales start to come in, it becomes pretty addictive, and it’s easy to overcome the fear of cold emails and cold calls and stuff like that.
 Once you get results, you realize all the work is worth it.”

 “Something that helped me a lot with overcoming that initial fear though, is that I did theatre in high school.
 That helped take me from a super shy kid to acknowledging that sure, I still don’t want to sell… but I have the ability to turn on that performance side of me that I’ve worked on, and I can use that experience I had to get outside my comfort zone and be a better salesperson, talk to people at conferences, or make big partnerships happen.”

 While the tools and techniques you employ on your blog aren’t everything, they definitely matter.